wilsonliaows/docs/connectors/slack.md

 With the help of the **repeat step**, you can look through every user in the lookup table, find their corresponding Slack handles and invite them to your channel.

 Using lookup tables for Slack can further facilitate the recipe building process.
-These tables can be referred to throughout the recipes for easier access.
+These tables can be referred to throughout the recipe to easily access more information.

 ## Sample slack recipes